OfficeDev/Office-Add-in-samples/Samples/word-add-in-load-and-write-open-xml/README.md

 This sample add-in shows you how to add a variety of rich content types to a Word document using the setSelectedDataAsync method with ooxml coercion type.
 The add-in also gives you the ability to show the Office Open XML markup for each sample content type right on the page.

 **Important**: We recommend you use APIs available in the [Word API requirement sets](https://docs.microsoft.com/office/dev/add-ins/reference/requirement-sets/word-api-requirement-sets) as your first option.
-For an example, see the "Insert formatted text" code snippet in [Script lab](https://aka.ms/getscriptlab) on Word.
+For an example, see the [Insert formatted text](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/word/25-paragraph/insert-formatted-text.yaml) code snippet in [Script lab](https://appsource.microsoft.com/product/office/wa104380862) on Word.
 Use OOXML if the API you need isn't available or your add-in is targeting Word 2013.

 ## Description of the sample